Guarding the Sense Doors

 After one has established a solid practice of virtue imbued with renunciation, goodwill, and harmlessness through the practice of right action, right speech, and right livelihood, based on Right View and Right Intention, one is ready to start practicing the next part of the Gradual Training: Guarding the Sense Doors.

-Like Virtue, guarding the sense doors is an essential skill that needs to be developed and continually practiced as one progresses in the gradual training.
+Like Virtue, guarding the sense doors is an essential skill that needs to be developed and continually practiced as one progresses in the Gradual Training.

 Bulb